absingla1/just-the-docs/index.md

 layout: home
 ---

-[Browse our documentation][just the docs] to learn more about how to use this theme.

-To get started with creating a site, just click "[use this template]"!

 ## TPSCRM Terminology
 ---
 #### Created by David Parker, last modified by Theodore Gauthier on Apr 06, 2021